hafeild/entities/README.md

 higher installed.

 ## Step 2.
 Copy `conf-EXAMPLE.json` to `conf.json` and edit it.
-Note that you can must choose where to store original texts (must be writable by the apache user) and what database to use to store metadata.
+Note that you must choose where to store original texts (must be writable by the apache user) and what database to use to store metadata.
 Any database that can be used with PHP Data Objects is okay to use.

+No property should be defined more than once; for any repeated property, the last value set is used.
+You may use `//` to comment out lines.

 ## Step 3.
 Install https://github.com/dbamman/book-nlp with the supporting models in the